jhudsl/tidyversecourse/01-intro.Rmd

 In this course, we set out to introduce the conceptual framework behind tidy data and introduce the tidyverse and tidyverse-adjacent packages that we'll be teaching throughout this specialization.
 Mastery of these fundamental concepts and familiarity with what can be accomplished using the tidyverse will be critical throughout the more technical courses ahead.
 So, be sure you are familiar with the vocabulary provided and have a clear understanding of the tidy data principles introduced here before moving forward.

 In this specialization we assume familiarity with the R programming language.
 If you are not yet familiar with R, we suggest you first complete [R Programming](https://www.coursera.org/learn/r-programming) before returning to complete this specialization.
 However, if you have some familiarity with R and want to learn how to work more efficiently with data, then you've come to the right place!

+## About This Course

+This course introduces a powerful set of data science tools known as the Tidyverse.
+The Tidyverse has revolutionized the way in which data scientists do almost every aspect of their job.
+We will cover the simple idea of "tidy data" and how this idea serves to organize data for analysis and modeling.
+We will also cover how non-tidy can be transformed to tidy data, the data science project life cycle, and the ecosystem of Tidyverse R packages that can be used to execute a data science project.

+If you are new to data science, the Tidyverse ecosystem of R packages is an excellent way to learn the different aspects of the data science pipeline, from importing the data, tidying the data into a format that is easy to work with, exploring and visualizing the data, and fitting machine learning models.
+If you are already experienced in data science, the Tidyverse provides a power system for streamlining your workflow in a coherent manner that can easily connect with other data science tools.

+In this course it is important that you be familiar with the R programming language.
+If you are not yet familiar with R, we suggest you first complete [R Programming](https://www.coursera.org/learn/r-programming) before returning to complete this course.

 ## Tidy Data